lex-marie790/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map returns a new array
+.forEach doesnt return anything,

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? method is an object function is independant of an ojbect.

 3. What is closure?
+a function that allowes us to access the parent function even when it is closed.

 4. Describe the four rules of the 'this' keyword.
     1. GLobal